-There are three components: cracked seeds, potting medium, and propagation trays.
+There are three components: cracked seeds, propagation trays, and potting medium.
 Here is what I do to grow the strongest tea seedlings possible.

-Camellia sinesis has a taproot that will shoot out of the seed coat like a ground-penetrating rocket.
-Your containers for starting tea seed must, therefore, accommodate a long, growing taproot.
-The fine, lateral-projecting roots will develop much more slowly.
+Camellia sinensis has a baby taproot that will shoot past the seed coat like a ground-penetrating rocket.
+Your containers for starting tea seed must, therefore, accommodate a long, ponderous taproot.
+The fine, laterally projecting roots will develop much more slowly.

-I prefer to use propagation trays with cells that are at least five inches (127mm) deep and two inches (51mm) square.
+I prefer to use propagation trays with cells that are at least five inches (127 millimeters) deep and two inches (51 mm) square.
 Trays of 50 cells total, supported by a webbed 1020 flat, are a very efficient use of space and materials.
-You can use cells deeper than five inches but keep in mind that price points are usually directly proportional to cell volume which increases faster than linear dimensions.
+If you have trays or other containers deeper than five inches, then by all means use them.
+Tea will appreciate the extra room to grow.

 Potting medium for tea seeds

-A commercial potting media work well but always check for moisture retention.
+A commercial potting media works well but always check for moisture retention.
 As with the uncracked tea seeds, you don’t want your potted seeds to rot.
-Add more perlite or fine pine bark chips to improve the passage of water.
+Add more perlite or small pine bark chips to improve the passage of water.